 Another thing White got wrong was the idea that Christianity stood apart from Greco-Roman paganism because the pagans revered the spirits in trees or springs while the Christians didn’t.
 It is true that the Christians did not revere nature, but it is just as true that the pagans of Rome didn’t either.
 The story of Rome is a history of exploiting nature in ways that still sound familiar today: deforesting the land, extracting minerals, hunting down wild animals as trophies.

-In fact, Roman paganism had almost nothing to do with worshipping nature and almost everything to do with upholding the social order.
+In fact, Roman paganism had almost nothing to do with worshiping nature and almost everything to do with upholding the social order.
 Roman culture was an urban one, organized around cities, so its official paganism was an urban and political kind.
 Citizens made public offerings and sacrifices to the cosmos, but they did it on behalf of the emperor so that heaven itself would support the authorities in the work of keeping order on earth.
 Making a public sacrifice was a civic duty.
 It was like a spiritual tax.
 It showed you were willing to do your part in upholding the common good.

-So it was not Christians but pagan Romans who first persecuted the nature-worshipping tribes of Europe and Britain.
+So it was not Christians but pagan Romans who first persecuted the nature-worshiping tribes of Europe and Britain.
 In the first century CE Emperor Claudius banned the Druids of Gaul and outlawed their sacred rites.
 And some years later, as the Roman historian Tacitus reported, the Roman general from Britain sailed across the waters to conquer the last Druids on a far island of Wales.
 The Roman forces massacred those Druids and then chopped down their sacred groves to destroy Druid rituals and Druid power forever.

 Now it is true that when Christianity later sat on the imperial throne, it reproduced those policies and practices, including chopping down sacred groves.
 So in the 700s, Charlemagne built a new empire based on the model of Rome but located in northern Europe, with Christianity at its center.
 He too marched his armies out to the hinterlands to conquer outlying tribes.
 He chopped down the sacred trees of the Germanic pagans who lived at the edges of his empire, and he massacred all the bears who lived in the forests, and he did it for the same reasons that the Romans had destroyed the Druids seven hundred years earlier—to conquer the holdouts, to exterminate their religion, and to extend the borders of an empire.